Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation: SIMD fundamentals and integration into PHY

 We extend this approach to large-scale data processing, where MIMO detection involves far larger payloads and tighter transmission time interval (TTI) constraints.
-By demonstrating that SIMD can handle these demanding baseband operations with high efficiency, we highlight the broader applicability of software-defined PHY acceleration in real-time, high-throughput scenarios beyond limited control-plane use cases.
-Furthermore, we provide a feasibility for scaling to the massive antenna arrays anticipated in 6G deployments.
+By demonstrating that SIMD can efficiently handle these demanding baseband operations, we highlight the broader applicability of software-defined PHY acceleration in real-time, high-throughput vRAN systems.
+In this context, CPU-integrated SIMD acceleration is particularly well suited for indoor vRAN deployments and small-cell base stations, where the use of FPGA- or ASIC-based accelerators is often less attractive due to cost, power, and form-factor constraints.
+For such scenarios, optimizing PHY-layer processing using SIMD on general-purpose CPUs provides a practical and cost-effective solution.